ahmetdemirbas-git/ahmetdemirbas-git/README.md

 ## Unity Game Development
 -**Active Ragdoll Tutorial**: Created a widely recognized YouTube tutorial on implementing active ragdoll physics in Unity, with over 25,000 downloads of the Unity package.
 [Watch the tutorial](https://www.youtube.com/watch?v=klgd1Doymwk).

-## Other Projects
--**Mobile AR Application for Walking PhysioTherapy**: 1st place at CS4HS Competition; designed an app for elderly and recovering patients to improve coordination.
--**Oculus VR Application for Lazy Eye Training**: 1st place at CS4HS Competition; developed a VR application to train and improve lazy eye disorder.

 ## Get in Touch- 🌐 [Website](https://www.codesocialgood.org/)
 - 📧 [Email](mailto:ahmetdemirbas@gmail.com)